Paphitis/cypruslockdown/README.md

   - In Xcode, open Runner.xcworkspace in your app’s ios folder.
   - Select Product > Scheme > Runner.
   - Select Product > Destination > Generic iOS Device.
-  - Select *Runner* in the Xcode project navigator, then select the *hycm* target in the settings view sidebar.
+  - Select *Runner* in the Xcode project navigator, then select the *cypruslockdown* target in the settings view sidebar.
   - In the Identity section, update the Version to the user-facing version number you wish to publish.
   - In the Identity section, update the Build identifier to a unique build number used to track this build on App Store Connect.
 Each upload requires a unique build number.<br>